mantidproject/mantid/docs/source/interfaces/PyChop.rst

 energy for all allowed Ei's will be plotted on the current axes.
 This only applies to LET or MERLIN with the G (gadolinium) chopper slit package.

-In the flux plot tab, there is a slider at the bottom and a line edit box to allow the user to select the maximum x-range (incident energy range) to plot.
+In the *Flux-Ei* plot tab, there is a slider at the bottom and a line edit box to allow the user to select the maximum x-range (incident energy range) to plot.
 The plot updates when the slider or edit box is changed.
 To save computation time, the flux / elastic resolution is only calculated at twenty incident energy points from 0.1 meV to the maximum selected.

+The flux and elastic resolution as a function of chopper frequency for the specified Ei is shown in the *Flux-Freq* plot tab.
+If *Hold current plot* is selected then several settings can be overplotted.
+The program will not overplot if it detects that only the frequency has changed.

-If the instrument is LET, the time-distance plot is enabled, and an additional option to change the phase of chopper 2 is available.
+If the instrument is LET (or MERLIN with the G chopper), the time-distance plot is enabled, and an additional option to change the phase of chopper 2 is available.
 This chopper has a wide openning and can be used to suppress low energy reps.
 The time delay which is specified in the chopper 2 phase edit box is the time-of-flight in microseconds relative to the moderator pulse when the chopper first opens.

 If the *Instrument scientist mode* option is selected, a similar option is enabled for MERLIN if the G chopper is used.
 In this case, the phase (time